Seltyk/dotfiles/README.md

 ## Non critical stuff that I use
 * [Noto](https://www.google.com/get/noto/): good pan-Unicode font.
 I have some qualms with it, but the fact that it covers almost everything in Unicode means I don't have to fuss with fontconfig too much, and just one font can cover all my needs.
 However, I don't use the emoji
+* [Liberation](https://en.wikipedia.org/wiki/Liberation_fonts): because Noto's monospaced font can't handle a terminal
 * [Blobmoji](https://github.com/C1710/blobmoji): blobs were the better emoji and Google should be ashamed of themselves for ditching it
 * [scrot](https://en.wikipedia.org/wiki/Scrot): screenshot tool

 ## Nonfree programs I use
 I tend not to condone the use of proprietary and/or freedom-disrespecting software.
 Unfortunately, the industry standard is not caring about the end user.
 Google, Take-Two Interactive, and Paradox Interactive are infamous for this; Discord and Slack are *a bit* better about it; Steam and most game devs are considerably better about it.
 Still, nonfree is nonfree any way you slice it.
 That all said, I'm not Luke Smith — I am a digital citizen.
 My life is centered around technology in almost every way (for better or for worse).
 Thus, I've allowed myself to use several nonfree programs.
 Here's the major two; links not provided so as not to promote nonfree software:

 * Steam: games library.
 For the sake of: